 The Bladder and Bowel Foundation, operates a confidential national helpline Tel: 0845 3450165 Monday-Friday office hours, answerphone at other times

 Dentists, not all dentists provide treatment under the NHS.
-For an up to date list of those dentists that may be prepared to accept you for NHS treatment call NHS Direct for details. tel: 0845 4647 or NHS 111
+For an up to date list of those dentists that may be prepared to accept you for NHS treatment call NHS Direct for details. tel: NHS 111

 NHS dental treatment is free for children and if you are Income Support/Employment and Support Allowance, Universal Credit.
 For details see Leaflet D11 ‘NHS dental treatment’.
 You may be able to obtain partial remission of charges on grounds of income by completing form HC1 available from the Benefits agency or your dentist, or by Telephone 0845 6101112.